NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.2-RC.md

-# NuGet 3.2 Release Notes
+# NuGet 3.2 RC Release Notes

 [NuGet 3.1.1 Release Notes](nuget-3.1.1)

-NuGet 3.2 was released September 2, 2015 as a collection of improvements and fixes for the 3.1 release.
+NuGet 3.2 release candidate was released September 2, 2015 as a collection of improvements and fixes for the 3.1.1 release.
 Also, these are the first releases that are published first to the new dist.nuget.org repository.

 ## New Features